-1. Complaint handling procedures capture opportunities for improvement in RTI/IP implementation of reforms.

-2. Opportunities for improvement in RTI/IP implementation of reforms are recorded and actions on them are tracked.

-3. Opportunities for improvement are actioned and result in improvements to systems for the release of information or information privacy.

-4. The agency has internal systems and procedures for reviewing the effectiveness of the RTI and IP functions.

-5. Review and reporting mechanisms on the effectiveness of the RTI and IP functions are embedded at all levels of the organisation.

-6. Performance measurement for the RTI implementation across the agency is in place.

-7. Performance measurement for the IP implementation across the agency is in place.

-Only if performance measurement for RTI implementation is in place

-8. Performance measurement for the RTI implementation across the agency is used.

-9. Performance measurement for the RTI implementation across the agency is useful.

-Only if performance measurement for IP implementation is in place

-10. Performance measurement for the IP implementation across the agency is used.11.
-Performance measurement for the IP implementation across the agency is useful.
+- 1 Complaint handling procedures capture opportunities for improvement in RTI and IP functions. - 2 Opportunities for improvement in RTI and IP functions are recorded and actions on them are tracked. - 3 Opportunities for improvement are actioned and result in improvements to systems for the release of information or information privacy. - 4 The agency has internal systems and procedures for reviewing the effectiveness of the RTI and IP functions. - 5 Review and reporting mechanisms on the effectiveness of the RTI and IP functions are embedded at all levels of the organisation. - 6 Performance measurement for the RTI functions across the agency is in place.
+(If 'No' or 'Identified' skip B8 and B9) - 7 Performance measurement for the IP functions across the agency is in place (If 'No' or 'Identified' skip B10 and B11) - 8 Performance measurement for the RTI functions across the agency is used. - 9 Performance measurement for the RTI functions across the agency is useful - 10 Performance measurement for the IP functions across the agency is used - 11 Performance measurement for the IP functions across the agency is useful